 - Magnesium: This is a mineral that is responsible for regulating some of the body's major processes.
 Research has found that it does help you sleep; however, it doesn't increase the length of your sleep at all.

 - CBD Oil: Although it's actually a stimulant, taking it a few hours before bedtime seems to help people sleep.
 The mechanism through which it functions is not really understood.

-Why do we often need supplements to help sleep through the night?
+Why do we often need Supplements to help sleep through the night?

-Many sleep supplements have other health promotion benefits as well as inducing sleep.
+Many natural sleep supplements have other health promotion benefits as well as inducing sleep.
 Finding effective sleep supplements is important because insomnia and other sleep disturbances are very prevalent, and they can lead to chronic health problems and difficulty with employment and other responsibilities.